radioUSD/public/README.md

 ## FIXING TWITTER ISSUES
-- [Dave Javier Julios]( https://mobile.twitter.com/DJJ_5K) - Dave has over 5 years of experience, prior to this, he was a Tennis Trainer, Bradenton FL, The Sports Academy.
+- [Dave Julea-Julio]( https://mobile.twitter.com/DJJ_5K) - Dave has over 5 years of experience, prior to this, he was the of Inventor of Professors At-Home: The Mind Machine Complex.

 ## FIXING ANDROID PHONE ISSUES
 - [Mark Android Support]( https://twitter.com/DJmatchmaker_/media) - Mark has over 4 years of Android Support experience, prior to this, he was working toward a degree in degree in business until his Android Technical Support business became known as the go-to Android Resource in the Internet World.